 Here’s some principles that may help shed some light on this question though.

-- On some airplanes it may actually mean less legroom because there’s a wall there
+- On some airplanes, bulkhead seats may actually mean less legroom because there’s a wall there that restricts you from extending your feet below a seat in front of you.

-- Means you won’t have any seat in front of you to store anything below (I never do that anyway)
+- Airline bulkhead seat often mean that you won’t have a seat in front of you to store anything below (I never do that anyway)

-- The tray table pulls up from the bottom / side of your seat and may be a little wobbly on some airplanes
+- On most every airplane bulkhead seat the tray table pulls up from the bottom / side of your seat and may be a little wobbly on some airplanes

 - Some airlines may have the personal entertainment system mounted on the bulkhead making it a tad farther to reach (Check out the video below to what I am talking about).
 Others may mount it on a swivel below and to the side your seat.